krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/migration-guides/README.md

 - `RepositoryPermission`
 - `BuildPermission`
 - `Team`
+- `GraphGroup`

-Therefore, currently, Azure DevOps Provider KOG **is not a drop-in replacement** for the Azure DevOps Provider (classic), but it is a new provider that supports a subset of resources.
+Therefore, currently, Azure DevOps Provider KOG **is not a drop-in replacement** for the Azure DevOps Provider (classic), but it is a new provider that supports another set of resources.

 ## Summary